frederic-perez/Cardiac-electrophysiology/abbreviations.md

 __CRT__ Cardiac resynchronization therapy
 __CS__ Coronary sinus
 __CTI__ Cavo-tricuspid isthmus · _CTI line_ · _CTI block_
+__CTO__ Chronic total occlusion: a complete or nearly complete blockage of one or more coronary arteries.
+The blockage, typically present for at least three months, is caused by a buildup of plaque within a coronary artery.
+When this happens, blood flow to the heart is compromised.
 __CTP__ Computed tomography perfusion
 __CV__ Cardiovascular · _CV stents_
 __CVD__ Cardiovascular disease